0xJs/CRTP-cheatsheet/README.md

 ```
 # Domain Privilege escalation
 ## Kerberoast
-Roast service accounts which are users, passwords set manually.
-Might be able to crack.
+Roast service accounts which are users and probably have passwords set manually.
+These might be crackable.
 #### Find user accounts used as service accounts
 ```
 Get-NetUser -SPN